Charger1256A/2020-scouting-backend/README.md

 # 2020-scouting-backend

+install nodemon using
+sudo install -g nodemon //-g to install globally

-use nodemon index.js to start
+using nodemon to start
+nodemon index.js